LEDGER HARDWARE WALLETS

 This isn’t too noticeable when measured from day to day or even month to month, but when you compare it by the decade, the damage becomes clear.

-If you’ve been around for several decades, you may have already noticed how money just doesn’t go as far as it used to—that’s due to inflation.
-Overall, the purchasing power of the US dollar (USD) has fallen by more than 90 percent in the last 100 years and more than 30 percent in the last twenty years.
+If you’ve been around for several decades, you may have already noticed how money just doesn’t go as far as it used to.
+Put simply, that’s due to inflation.
+Overall, the purchasing power of the US dollar (USD) has fallen by more than 90 percent in the last 100 years.
+In fact, it’s dropped more than 30 percent in just the last twenty years.

-This is part of the reason why the price of a McDonald’s Big Mac has increased from $0.45 in the 1960s up to $5.66 in 2021.
+This is part of the reason why the price of a McDonald’s Big Mac rose from $0.45 in the 1960s up to $5.66 in 2021.
 Talk about a tough number to chew!

 Yep, things haven’t just been getting more expensive, your money is also losing value.
 Double whammy!

-As you might imagine, keeping money in the bank or simply holding cash for long periods of time can result in a dramatic loss in purchasing power—this is certainly the case if the interest rate you receive (the money you earn for parking your money at the bank) doesn’t cover inflation.
+As you might imagine, keeping money in the bank for long periods of time can result in a dramatic loss in purchasing power.
+This is certainly the case if the interest rate you receive (the money you earn for parking your money at the bank) doesn’t cover inflation.

 And that’s if your bank is generous enough to even pay interest—many don’t.
-And some even enforce negative interest rates, meaning you actually lose money for holding your funds at a bank!
+Some even enforce negative interest rates, meaning you actually lose money for holding your funds at a bank!
 Ouch.

-This isn’t just a problem that affects the US dollar (USD), practically every modern currency suffers from inflation, while some even suffer from ‘hyperinflation’—due to extremely rapid increases in the cost of goods.
+This isn’t just a problem that affects the US dollar (USD).
+Practically every modern currency suffers from inflation.
+Some even suffer from ‘hyperinflation’—due to extremely rapid increases in the cost of goods.

 All in all, it’s not a pretty picture.

-In the last few years, cryptocurrencies have emerged as one of the most popular hedges against inflation, since some of their properties can make them resistant to the purchasing power decline that fiat currencies typically experience over time.
+Cryptocurrencies are now one of the most popular hedges against inflation.
+That’s because some of their properties can make them resistant to the purchasing power decline that fiat currencies typically experience over time.

-Moreover, they also have a known, predictable rate of inflation that isn’t dependent on the surrounding economic environment, but instead baked in at the protocol level.
-In many cases, this rate of inflation (new coins entering circulation each year) actually decreases over time, making the coin deflationary.
+These coins with limited supply have a predictable rate of inflation.
+In short, their value isn’t dependent on the surrounding economic environment but instead baked in at the protocol level.
+In many cases, this rate of inflation (new coins entering circulation each year) decreases over time, making the coin deflationary.
+These sorts of assets are less susceptible to ‘supply shock’, meaning a sudden increase in the supply is never looming.

 Some would also argue that unlike fiat currencies which have no supply limit and are not backed by a commodity, the scarcity of many cryptocurrencies is what gives them at least part of their value.